O que é processo de usinagem CNC para um modelo de protótipo de misturador? Um guia passo a passo

 This stage divides machining into roughing and finishing to balance efficiency and precision—critical for mixer components with diverse structures.

-(1) Usinagem áspera: Shape the Foundation
+(1) Rough Machining: Shape the Foundation

 Roughing removes most excess material to bring the blank close to the final shape, prioritizing speed while avoiding tool damage.

-ABS Main ShellMachine outer contour, base grooves, button holesUse Φ10mm flat-bottom mill; velocidade de corte 10,000 RPM, taxa de alimentação 1,200 mm/min; layer depth 3mm
+ABS Main ShellMachine outer contour, base grooves, button holesUse Φ10mm flat-bottom mill; velocidade de corte 10,000 rpm, taxa de alimentação 1,200 mm/min; layer depth 3mm

-PC Mixing CupMill outer wall and inner cavity; pre-drill feeding/discharge outletsUse Φ8mm end mill; velocidade de corte 9,000 RPM, taxa de alimentação 800 mm/min; retain 0.5mm finishing allowance
+PC Mixing CupMill outer wall and inner cavity; pre-drill feeding/discharge outletsUse Φ8mm end mill; velocidade de corte 9,000 rpm, taxa de alimentação 800 mm/min; retain 0.5mm finishing allowance

 Post-Roughing Inspection:

-• Use a digital caliper to check key dimensions (Por exemplo, mixing cup diameter, shell height) and ensure they are within ±0.5mm of the design value.
+• Use a digital caliper to check key dimensions (por exemplo, mixing cup diameter, shell height) and ensure they are within ±0.5mm of the design value.

 • Clean chips with compressed air—especially critical for PC parts (chips left on surfaces cause scratches during finishing).

-PC Mixing CupPolish inner/outer walls (transparência); chamfer edges (prevent sharpness)Use Φ4mm ball-head mill (inner wall); velocidade de corte 15,000 RPM, taxa de alimentação 500 mm/min; then diamond polish (light transmittance ≥85%)
+PC Mixing CupPolish inner/outer walls (transparência); chamfer edges (prevent sharpness)Use Φ4mm ball-head mill (inner wall); velocidade de corte 15,000 rpm, taxa de alimentação 500 mm/min; then diamond polish (light transmittance ≥85%)

-ABS Main ShellSmooth shell surface; engrave logo/button labels (depth 0.3mm)Use Φ2mm ball-head mill; velocidade de corte 12,000 RPM, taxa de alimentação 700 mm/min; surface roughness Ra ≤0.8μm
+ABS Main ShellSmooth shell surface; engrave logo/button labels (depth 0.3mm)Use Φ2mm ball-head mill; velocidade de corte 12,000 rpm, taxa de alimentação 700 mm/min; surface roughness Ra ≤0.8μm

-POM Gear CavityRefine cavity walls; ensure gear clearance (0.1milímetros)Use Φ3mm end mill; velocidade de corte 9,000 RPM, taxa de alimentação 500 mm/min; tolerância dimensional ± 0,05 mm
+POM Gear CavityRefine cavity walls; ensure gear clearance (0.1milímetros)Use Φ3mm end mill; velocidade de corte 9,000 rpm, taxa de alimentação 500 mm/min; dimensional tolerance ±0.05mm

-Aluminum Motor BracketSmooth mounting surfaces; drill precision holes (Φ5mm)Use Φ5mm twist drill; velocidade de corte 18,000 RPM, taxa de alimentação 1,000 mm/min; hole roundness error ≤0.02mm
+Aluminum Motor BracketSmooth mounting surfaces; drill precision holes (Φ5mm)Use Φ5mm twist drill; velocidade de corte 18,000 rpm, taxa de alimentação 1,000 mm/min; hole roundness error ≤0.02mm

 Finishing Quality Checks: